 In 2006, Mr Pearce joined the Executive Affairs Authority of Abu Dhabi, and currently serves as Special Advisor to the Chairman.
-He is also a Board Member of Abu Dhabi Motorsports Management, operator of Yas Marina Circuit and home of the F1 Etihad Airways Abu Dhabi Grand Prix, and a Board Member of Manchester Life Development Company.
+He is also a Board Member of Abu Dhabi Motorsports Management, operator of Yas Marina Circuit and home of the F1 Etihad Airways Abu Dhabi Grand Prix, a Board Member of Manchester Life Development Company and a Board Member of the Australian Professional Leagues, the digital sports entertainment business that holds the exclusive and perpetual right to operate, market and commercialise the top-tier professional domestic football competitions in Australia.

-JOHN MACBEATH, MEMBER OF THE BOARD
+JOHN MAGBEATH, MEMBER OF THE BOARD